 The Summit will feature four presentations.

-Early Detection
+The Importance of Early Detection

 Purpose: This set will provide education and awareness that highlights the importance of early detection.
 It will address different barriers to accessing preventive care that may reduce patients’ chances of being diagnosed and treated quickly.
 It will also provide an overview of different programs and resources available for people to seek preventive care.

-Speaker: Dr. Sarah Temkin, ACS-CAN
+Speaker: Dr. Sarah Temkin, American Cancer Society (ACS)

 Purpose: This set will focus on genetic disposition and hereditary cancers.
 The speakers can discuss how some people have higher predisposition to cancer, such as Ashkenazi Jews, Black women, and Hispanics, and talk about the value of genetic testing, as well as who should consider getting counseling or testing and when.